 Intercultural Competence Committee

-2017–2018 Committee Members
+2020–2021 Committee Members

-Mahmoud Abdalla, Associate Professor, Language Studies
+- Sabino Morera, Associate Professor, Language Studies

-Lyuba Zarsky, Professor, International Environmental Policy
+- Lyuba Zarsky, Professor, International Environmental Policy

 Intercultural Competence Course Work

-Improving intercultural competence is central to all degree programs at the Institute, and students take courses taught in their chosen language of study and courses in intercultural studies.
+Fostering intercultural competence is central to all degree programs at the Institute, and students take courses taught in their chosen language of study and courses in intercultural studies.
 Each year, a distinguished group of faculty teach these courses.

-- Trust across Cultures
+- Trust Across Cultures

-Intercultural Competence Specialization
+Intercultural Competence (ICC) Specialization